Income Tax Forms & Frequently Asked Questions

 Who must file a declaration of estimated tax?

-Every taxpayer who will owe at least One Hundred Dollars ($100) more than what will be withheld by his/her employer should file and pay quarterly estimated payments.
+Every taxpayer who will owe at least Two Hundred Dollars ($200) more than what will be withheld by his/her employer will be set up on estimated payments beginning with the 2016 tax year.

 To avoid unnecessary correspondence and delays in processing your return: